Exploring Spatial Representation to Enhance LLM Reasoning in Aerial Vision-Language Navigation: Experiment

+\cref{fig:stmr_spatial_reasoning} demonstrates the effectiveness of our STMR in helping spatial reasoning, where the left part shows an intermediate STMR during the navigation process, and the right part shows simplified prompt, questions, and reasoning answers.
+As shown in \cref{fig:stmr_spatial_reasoning}, an LLM can understand and describe the surrounding environment through the STMR.
+It can even make accurate judgments about objects or areas at a distance.
+This ability is particularly valuable for aerial VLN in vast outdoor environments.

-\paragraph{Failure case analysis} In the simulation, we analyze two most common failures caused by incorrect planning or execution.
-The first typical failure is the misunderstanding of ambiguous instructions.
-In some instructions, there are a lot of continuous commands without any landmark, such as "turn left, then move right, then go straight", which have no objects for an LLM to refer to.
-This case will directly leads to the repeated execution of a step.
-The second typical error is caused by the inaccuracy of the visual perceptor.
-Although modern perception models show strong ability, they still need to be improved in identifying objects from different views.
-As a result, the key landmark may not be mapped to the matrix representation, causing the proper action not to be completed.
-This observation aligns with our real-world experiment, where most errors are from perceptions.
+\cref{fig:stmr_failure_case} illustrates two of the most common failure cases caused by incorrect planning or execution.
+The first typical failure arises from the misunderstanding of ambiguous instructions. there are many continuous commands without any landmarks, such as \emph{turn left, then move right, then go straight}, which lack landmarks for the LLM to reference.
+This ambiguity often leads to the repeated execution of an action.
+The second typical error is caused by the inaccuracy of visual perception.
+Although modern perception models show strong capability, they still require improvement in identifying objects from different views.
+As a result, the key landmark may not be mapped to the STMR, causing the proper action not to be completed as illustrated in the right part of \cref{fig:stmr_failure_case} and the second row of~\cref{fig:demo}, showcasing the challenges posed by complex environments.